aarifhsn/quick-web-notes/README.txt

 = How can I display my notes in a post or page? =

 In frontpage, You will get a floating notes icon to create or edit notes automatically after the Installation.
-Also you can show notes using the [web-notes] shortcode wherever you want the notes to appear.
+Also you can show notes using the [ahqwn_notes] shortcode wherever you want the notes to appear.

 = Is there a limit to how many notes I can create? =